DrawTheMesh/AshWrought/README.md

 - [Postgre](https://www.postgresql.org) -> Bdd Sql

+### Informations

+The public folder is used for your .fbx files.
+Once you've installed the project you can delete .gitkeep.

 ## Addons
 I'll try to create a file that installs [`PostgreSQL`](https://www.pgadmin.org/download) on your device and creates a database with tables similar to mine, as well as an .env file to facilitate the creation of new projects.